 No doubt we don’t often think of adding cookies to our diets to help improve our body’s performance, but there is plenty of anecdotal evidence to support adding these treats to your diet postpartum…

 - Help Meet Caloric Demands: Nursing mothers need up to an additional 450-500 calories per day to support the physical demands of breastfeeding.
-Lactation cookies are not only packed with nutrients thought to improve milk output but can also help provide additional (and tasty) calories!
+Lactation cookies can bridge that caloric gap.